About Belvoir Education

 Resources, Archives and Tours

 Belvoir provides teachers and students with access to our archives, including the chance to view archival recordings of Belvoir’s past productions by arrangement.
-These include As You Like It, Aftershocks, Buried Child, The Laramie Project, Parramatta Girls, The Threepenny Opera, Run Rabbit Run, Neighbourhood Watch, Jasper Jones and Stolen.
+These include Stolen, Neighbourhood Watch, The Lieutenant of Inishmore, Parramatta Girls, Mother Courage, Death of a Salesman, The Rover, Box the Pony, The Laramie Project, Angels in America and No Sugar.

 Students and teachers are encouraged to explore the wide ranging selection of materials available on our resources page.
 Plans of the theatre are available to download for both set design and lighting design, as well as examples of costume renderings and links to interviews and YouTube trailers for past productions.